AhmedAli-IB/CICDSteps/README.md

     - Every environment has two schemes configurations (debug - release).
         - debuge need a development provisioning profile and release need either Adhoc or appstore provisioning profile.
 ## Setup Fastlane
-- Setup [Fastlane](http://fastlane.tools/)tool and this is the middle man 🕵 between our project and any continuous integration cloud server.
+- Setup [Fastlane ](http://fastlane.tools/)tool and this is the middle man 🕵 between our project and any continuous integration cloud server.
     - Add fastlane gem with specific version to gemfile and use `bundle install`.
     - Use `bundle exec fastlane init` to generate <strong>Fastfile and Appfile.</strong>.
         - Appfile: Contains global configurations of our project for example (bundle identifier, team id and apple id).